What Immigrants Need to Know About Renting in Canada Without a Credit History

 Accommodation in prime locations is always in demand, and landlords often have a long list of tenants to choose from.
 Choosing less popular locations could mean you are the only applicant, and there would be a high chance of being accepted as a tenant.

-Before committing to the lease, make sure the location has access to public transport if you do not have a car as yet.
+Before committing to the lease, make sure the location has access to public transport if you do not yet have a car.

 What is a credit score?